open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Telegraf/README.rst.txt

 *Note:
 Since it’s telegraf input plugin, the telegraf’s parser configuration has to be in Telegraf.conf file.
 The more information of the telegraf json parser plugin can be be found at https://github.com/influxdata/telegraf/tree/master/plugins/parsers/json.*
 In case if there are multiple telegraf instances, then the location of the Telegraf configuration files would be different.
-For more details please refer the section `Optional: Adding multiple telegraf instance <https://open-edge-insights.github.io/IEdgeInsights/Telegraf/#Optional-Adding-multiple-telegraf-instances>`_
+For more details please refer the section `Optional: Adding multiple telegraf instance <#optional-adding-multiple-telegraf-instances>`__

 Advanced: Multiple plugin sections of EII message bus input plugin
 ------------------------------------------------------------------

-Like any other Telegraf plugin user can keep multiple configuration sections of the EII message bus input plugin in the **\ `config/Telegraf/Telegraf.conf <https://github.com/open-edge-insights/eii-core/blob/master/config/Telegraf/Telegraf.conf>`_\ ** file.
+Like any other Telegraf plugin user can keep multiple configuration sections of the EII message bus input plugin in the **\ `config/Telegraf/Telegraf.conf <https://github.com/open-edge-insights/ts-telegraf/blob/master/config/Telegraf/Telegraf.conf>`_\ ** file.

 Let's have an example for the same.
 Let's assume there are two EII apps, one with the AppName "EII_APP1" and another with the AppName "EII_APP2", which are publishing the data to eii message bus.
 *The Telegraf's ETCD configuration for the same is*